anthonyamaro15/anthonyamaro15/README.md

 - 💬 I'm a Full Stack Web Developer passionate on learning new technologies, I enjoy solving problems and building amazing projects!.
 - 🔭 I’m currently working on project with a team of 2, one data scientist and a UI/UX designer.
 - I'm currenlty solving at least one problem everyday in Hackerrank and leetcode to sharpen my problem solving skills.
+- Technologies I want to learn are AWS, Golang.
 - 👯 I’m looking to collaborate with anyone interested in building amazing projects.